zwang180/uber_challenge_test/README.md

   2.1 Add static files(especially CSS and Javascript) to beautify the website. !IMPORTANT!

   2.2 Implement more general search function(ignore space, case insensitive, search by other field) by regex and other tools.

+  2.3 Figure out how to create superuser. (wait for mongoengine to update hopefully).